KoalaSat/sats-4-likes-bot/README.md

 Go to `./app/init.rb`.
 Those are the tokens you need for running the app.

-I could have note down here a detailed description about how to obtain each of them, but where is the fun?
+I could have here a detailed description about how to obtain each of them, but where is the fun?
 Go and earn those sats :)

 ## Running